floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_dls.md

 {% include toc.md %}

 Document-level security restricts a user's access to certain documents within an index.
-To enable document-level security you configure an Elasticsearch query that defines which documents are accessible and which not.
+To enable document-level security you configure an OpenSearch/Elasticsearch query that defines which documents are accessible and which not.
 Only documents matching this query will be visible for the role that the DLS is defined for.

-The query supports the full range of the Elasticsearch query DSL, and you can also use user attributes to make the query dynamic.
+The query supports the full range of the OpenSearch/Elasticsearch query DSL, and you can also use user attributes to make the query dynamic.
 This is a powerful feature to implement access permissions to documents based on user attributes stored in Active Directory / LDAP or a JSON web token.

 ## Example